GBaath/SDL3Lessons/2 - Graphics&Input.md

 ### Managing textures

-Its not enough to just show a sprite, we need to know how to mess with it a bit.
+It's not enough to just show a sprite, we need to know how to mess with it a bit.
 We can obviously move the location by tweaking the x & y values on the FRect.

 SDL_FRect{x, y, 64, 64}